ppizarror/readme-generator/README.md

 }
 ```

-In <a href="https://github.com/ppizarror/readme-generator/blob/master/readme.content.md">readme.content.md</a> you can write the main content of your README, this has to be in the same root of your <a href="https://github.com/ppizarror/readme-generator/blob/master/readme.json">readme.json</a> configuration
+In <a href="https://github.com/ppizarror/readme-generator/blob/master/readme.content.md">readme.content.md</a> you can write the main content of your README, this has to be in the same root of your <a href="https://github.com/ppizarror/readme-generator/blob/master/readme.json">readme.json</a> configuration.

 <details>
 <summary>Example of this README</summary>